 Peter Benz

-I studied Architecture at the University of Kaiserslautern and the Bauhaus-University Weimar (both Germany), where I received my final degree in 1998.
-Before and after my Architecture studies, I also completed courses in Film & Theatre Studies, Art History, and Psychology at the University of Erlangen, and in Visual Communications, and Product Design at Bauhaus-University respectively.
+I studied Architecture at the University of Kaiserslautern and the Bauhaus-Universität Weimar (both Germany), where I received my final degree in 1998.
+Before and after my Architecture studies, I also completed courses in Film & Theatre Studies, Art History, and Psychology at the University of Erlangen, and in Visual Communications, and Product Design at Bauhaus-Universität respectively.

-Since September 2006, I’ve held faculty positions – currently as Associate Professor – at the Academy of Visual Arts (AVA) of Hong Kong Baptist University, teaching studio and research courses in visual arts at undergraduate and graduate levels.
+From September 2006, I held faculty positions – eventually as Associate Professor – at the Academy of Visual Arts (AVA) of Hong Kong Baptist University, teaching studio and research courses in visual arts at undergraduate and graduate levels.
 From September 2008 to August 2017, I also served as the Programme Director for the BA (Hons) in Visual Arts; in parallel, I was Head of AVA’s Craft & Design division for the same period, and Programme Coordinator for the MVA (Experience Design) from September 2011 to August 2016.
-After serving the Academy as Acting Director in 2017/18, I’m now a member of AVA’s Executive Committee as its Associate Director (Teaching & Learning).
+Thereafter I served the Academy as Acting Director in 2017/18 and as its Associate Director (Teaching & Learning) from September 2018 to January 2023.

 – the investigation and development of possibilities and methodologies for experience as a creative medium (see e.g. my book publication Peter Benz, ed.
 Experience Design: Concepts and Case Studies.
 London: Bloomsbury Academic, 2015).
 I consider the courses and programmes I develop as integral part of my practice as experiential designer;